peculaze/logistic_growth/README.md

 \end{equation}
 ```

-To test this, a dataset was downloaded which originated from a simulated experiment of bacterial growth (available at https://osf.io/gm2hq/ as 'experiment.csv'), and the logistic growth model was applied.##
+To test this, a dataset from a simulated experiment of bacterial growth was downloaded (available at https://osf.io/gm2hq/ as 'experiment.csv'), and the logistic growth model was mapped onto these datapoints.

 ## 1) Results

 To estimate N<sub>0</sub> and r, the logistic growth data was truncated to include only the section resembling exponential growth, a log transform was applied to N, and a linear model was fitted.
-The predictions of the intercept (after reversing the log transform) and slope were taken to be N<sub>0</sub> and r respectively.
+The predictions of the intercept (after reversing the log transform) and slope were taken to be N<sub>0</sub> and r respectively (the value of N<sub>0</sub> from the input dataset differs slightly from the value predicted under the linear model).
 K was predicted by taking a section of the logistic curve starting after N had reached carrying capacity.
 The estimates are as follows:

 ```math
 \begin{equation}